RonaldAllanRivera/elementor-clone/PLAN.md

   - JavaScript – frontend and future Figma plugin.
   - Python – optional later (heuristics/ML if needed).
 - **Frontend**: Blade + TailwindCSS (simple) or Inertia + Vue/React (richer).
+- **Asset pipeline**: Vite is used to compile CSS/JS.
+In normal usage (including production), assets should be built and served from `public/build`.
+The Vite dev server is only needed when actively developing frontend assets.
+  - If `public/hot` exists, Laravel will try to load assets from the Vite dev server (typically `:5173`).
+Remove `public/hot` to force built assets.
 - **Infra**:
   - Docker + docker-compose for local dev.
   - AWS (Fargate or ECS on EC2, or Lightsail/EC2 with Docker).